 This course will focus on the concepts, skills, and attitudes fundamental to professional nursing practice within a framework of clinical decision-making.
 The course provides opportunities to develop the competencies necessary to assist individuals in meeting their healthcare needs, with an emphasis on safe, legal, and ethical issues pertaining to the nursing process.
 The course will emphasize critical thinking, the establishment of a culturally-sensitive therapeutic nurse-patient relationship, the development of the student's beginning comprehension of the patient's physiologic and psychological responses to health and illness, and an understanding of the patient's Self-Care Deficits at various points on the health-illness continuum.
 At the conclusion of this course, students will demonstrate competency in performing basic nursing skills for individuals with common health alterations.
 Prerequisite: NUR 101 and all General Education courses except MIC 101.
-Corequisites: NUR 103 necessary to complete physical, psychosocial, and spiritual assessments.
-The learner will apply these skills to collect a comprehensive database, demonstrate a complete physical examination, and create a plan of care.
-This course will begin with a discussion of optimal self-care behaviors through Self-Care Agency, then focus on deviations from those behaviors with assessment results for the healthy individual used as a reference point.
-The importance of assessment of cultural aspects of health will be emphasized.
-Students will have lab experiences in the Nursing Learning Laboratory where health assessment skills can be practiced.
-Students will utilize critical thinking skills in identifying health alterations, formulating nursing diagnoses, and documenting findings appropriate to the practice of nursing.
-Prerequisite: NUR 101 and all General Education courses except MIC 101 Corequisites: NUR 102
+Corequisites: NUR 103

-NUR 103 Health Assessment
+NUR 103 Health Assessment 2 Semester Credits